holehouse-lab/protfasta/docs/getting_started.rst

 Getting Started
 ===============

-This page details how to get started with profasta.
+This page details how to get started with protfasta.